gturri/dokuJClient/README.md

     sudo apt-get install maven

     #Actually build
-    mvn package
+    mvn -Dmaven.test.skip=true install

-It will generate in the directory `target` a dokujclient-x.y.z-bin.zip which contains both the .jar and the executable command line tool
+It will generate in the dokujclient-cli/target a dokujclient-x.y.z-bin.zip which contains both the .jar and the executable command line tool